Dual-Graph Alignment for Indirect Prompt Injection Defense (AuthGraph)¶

 | DRIFT | 0.03 | 0.52 |

-The authors enumerate four boundary conditions (Wang et al., 2026):
+The authors list four boundary conditions (Wang et al., 2026):

 - Same-observation pollution.
 When the attacker controls the authoritative source — a compromised flight-search backend, a poisoned RAG corpus, or a poisoned knowledge graph — the

-source_toolscheck passes because the value really does originate from the declared tool.
-AuthGraph cannot distinguish a clean from a corrupted tool.
-Pair with carrier authenticity controls. - Multi-agent scenarios.
+source_toolscheck passes: the value really does come from the declared tool.
+AuthGraph cannot tell a clean tool from a corrupted one, so pair it with carrier authenticity controls. - Multi-agent scenarios.
 The design targets single-agent execution.
-When one agent's output is another agent's input, cross-agent information flow is not tracked; the Checker has no visibility into the upstream trace.
-The paper marks this as out of scope.
-Multi-agent injection propagation needs orthogonal coverage — see foresight-guided multi-agent jailbreak defense and constraint drift.
+Cross-agent flow is untracked and the Checker cannot see an upstream trace — out of scope per the paper.
+Propagation needs separate coverage — see foresight-guided multi-agent jailbreak defense and constraint drift.

 replan_allowed_toolsopens a controlled trust boundary.
-A sophisticated attacker can compose harmful sequences entirely inside the whitelist — the Checker sees nothing "extra," but the attack completes.
-Keep replan whitelists narrow. - Cost-bounded workloads.
-The 4.23× token cost and 1.87× latency make AuthGraph unsuitable for high-throughput or low-cost agents.
-For fixed-action flows the action-selector pattern covers the same risk at near-zero overhead.
+An attacker can compose harmful sequences entirely inside the whitelist — the Checker sees nothing extra, but the attack completes.
+Keep whitelists narrow. - Cost-bounded workloads.
+The 4.23× token and 1.87× latency cost rules out high-throughput or low-cost agents.
+For fixed-action flows, the action-selector pattern covers the same risk at near-zero overhead.

 Example¶

 The paper's worked example: the user asks the agent to book a flight.
-The authorization graph contains:
+The authorization graph holds:

 expected_tool: [search_flights, book_flight]